 - Korea Electric Power Company, Mitsubishi Corporation and Wärtsilä: Advising a consortium comprised of Korea Electric Power Company, Mitsubishi Corporation and Wärtsilä on all legal aspects, including financing, of their successful bid to Jordan's National Electric Power Company (NEPCO) to develop a Wärtsilä tri-fuel engine-based power plant of 600 MW at Almanakher, Jordan on a build, own and operate basis.

-- Major clean energy generating companies: Representing as respondent intervenors in defense of the Environmental Protection Agency’s Cross-State Air Pollution Rule in the DC Circuit, including through stay proceedings, merits briefing and petition for re-hearing en banc.
-This high-profile case involves one of the Obama administration’s most complex and significant regulations to date addressing air emissions from fossil fuel plants.
+- Major clean energy generating companies: Representing as respondent intervenors in defense of the Environmental Protection Agency’s Cross-State Air Pollution Rule in the DC Circuit, including through a successful merits briefing in the Supreme Court where the rule was upheld.
+The matter is now back on remand in the DC Circuit.
+This high-profile case involves one of the Obama administration’s most complex and significant regulations to date addressing air emissions from power plants.

 - MENA Infrastructure Fund: Advising on its acquisition of GDF Suez's 32 percent equity stake in Oman's United Power Company S.A.O.G.